Podendo/embedded-lectures/semaphores.md

 ment a count at uts own pace, while the wait task, when  unblocked, executes  at its onw pace.
 Initial value of semaphore is 0.

+The lower priority tWaitTask tries to acquire this semaphore but blocks until  a tSignalTask makes the  semaphore available  by performing a release on it.
+Even then, tWaitTask will waits in the ready state until the higher priority tSignal- Task eventually relinquishes the CPU my making a blocking call / delaying itself.

 ```
 tWaitTask ()	/* lower priority */
 {